 - Trying to track down enterprise assets and equipment

-- Figuring out how to streamline process around managing company assets
+- Figuring out how to streamline processes around managing company assets

 - Controlling costs and increasing ROA on owned company assets

-- Improving communications around asset tracking and management
+- Improving communications around asset tracking and maintenance management processes

 - Establishing better security controls around who has access to organizational assets